 - Keep titles short.
 Google typically shows the first 50 to 60 characters of a title tag.
 Anything after that will get cut off.
 MOZ has a great title tag preview tool that makes it easy for you to get an idea of how your title will look in search results.

-Hospital SEO problem #3: A poor mobile experience
+Problem #3: A poor mobile experience

 Earlier this year, Google announced (to much fanfare) that it was expanding mobile-friendliness as a ranking signal in mobile searches.